How To Do A 180 On A Longboard

 In addition to space, the surface of the chosen location should be smooth and free from cracks or bumps.
 A smooth surface will enhance your ability to maintain balance and control throughout the trick.
 It’s important to avoid areas with rough terrain, as it can make it difficult to execute the 180 smoothly and safely.

-See also How To Do A Pivot On A Longboard
+See also What Are Bearings On A Longboard

 Practicing at Slow Speeds